 This award is governed by 2 C.F.R.
-Part 200 and the current DOJ Grants Financial Guide.
-All applicants must adhere to all provisions set forth in federal and state statute, regulation, or rule.
-Failure to abide by any applicable federal and state requirements may, at the discretion of the State, be considered a material breach.
-The consequences of a material breach include but are not limited to:
+Part 200 and the current version of the DOJ Grants Financial Guide.
+All subgrantees must adhere to all provisions set forth in federal and state statute, regulation, or rule.
+Failure to abide by the federal and state mandates may, at the discretion of the state, be considered to be a material breach.
+The consequences of a material breach include, but are not limited, to:

-- The applicant becoming ineligible for this grant funding opportunity; - Requiring repayment of any grant funds already received; - >> The de-obligation of grant funds; and - The material breach becoming a factor in the scoring process for future grant applications.
+- The applicant becoming ineligible for this grant funding opportunity; - Requiring repayment of any grant funds already received; - The de-obligation of grant funds; and - The material breach becoming a factor in the scoring process for future grant applications.

-Furthermore, subgrantees may not obligate, expend or draw down grant funds until the Federal Office of the Chief Financial Officer notifies the State that the grant has been awarded to Indiana.
-The State shall not reimburse a subgrantee for expenditures outside the grant period of performance.
+Furthermore, the applicant may not obligate, expend, or draw down grant funds until the federal Office of the Chief Financial Officer notifies the state that the grant has been awarded to Indiana.
+The state shall not reimburse an applicant for expenditures outside the grant period of performance.